Takai olefination

 Takai olefination in organic chemistry describes the organic reaction of an aldehyde with a diorganochromium compound to form an alkene.
-It is a name reaction, referencing Kazuhiko Takai, who first reported it in 1986.
+It is a name reaction, named for Kazuhiko Takai, who first reported it in 1986.
 In the original reaction, the organochromium species is generated from iodoform or bromoform and an excess of chromium(II) chloride and the product is a vinyl halide.
 One main advantage of this reaction is the E-configuration of the double bond that is formed.
 According to the original report, existing alternatives such as the Wittig reaction only gave mixtures.

 In the reaction mechanism proposed by Takai, chromium(II) is oxidized to chromium(III) eliminating two equivalents of a halide.
 The geminal carbodianion complex thus formed (determined as [Cr2Cl4(CHI)(THF)4]) reacts with the aldehyde in a 1,2-addition along one of the carbon to chromium bonds and in the next step both chromium bearing groups engage in an elimination reaction.
-In newman projection it can be seen how the steric bulks of chromium groups and the steric bulks of the alkyl and halogen groups drive this reaction towards anti elimination.
+In Newman projection it can be seen how the steric bulks of chromium groups and the steric bulks of the alkyl and halogen groups drive this reaction towards anti elimination.